 This week we have exciting news, one of our first settler stories has been accepted for publication in the academic journal “Bioarchaeology International”.
-It’ll be published online in the next couple of weeks but for those who just can’t wait – this week’s article is our short, snappy summary of the study.
+You can find the full article here but this is our short, snappy summary of the study.

 Burial 21 is one of the identified individuals in the St. John’s Milton sample, and the published study is his story, retold using evidence from his skeleton, tissue chemistry and historical evidence.

 Identified from a readable coffin plate, we know that Burial 21 died in 1873 in his 40s.
 Historical records tell us that in life he was born in the Greater London area, and initially emigrated to Hobart, Australia in 1856.
 He travelled to Otago in 1861 following the discovery of gold at Gabriel’s Gully, Lawrence.
 His family followed him in 1862 and they settled in Helensbrook, near Milton (Findlay et al., 2015).
 He remained here until his death and was survived by his wife and their 11 children.
 His death certificate gives his cause of death as ‘Pneumonic phthisis haemorrhage’ (another of those confusing Victorian terms for tuberculosis).

 Burial 21 was a member of the Court Bruce of the Ancient Order of Foresters (AOF), one of the self-help ‘friendly societies’ that existed in this period.
 These societies were important, especially in the colony because they filled the gap before formal social welfare systems were formed.

 In the last 11 months of his life the Foresters helped support him and his family, paid for his funeral, and then raised funds to help his widow pay off a remaining debt on the family house.

 What does the archaeology add?